 - Capital One

-11. 9 in 10 businesses are investing more in B2B payment technology
+11. 8 out of 10 businesses are investing more or planning to invest in B2B payment technology for AP

 B2B Payments Challenges